sobabatu1/Data-Engineering/README.md

-Fortress: SaaS Revenue & Customer Health Pipeline Project Overview
+Fortress: SaaS Revenue & Customer Health Pipeline Project Overview:
 The Fortress Dashboard is an end-to-end analytics engineering project designed to transform raw, messy SaaS subscription logs into an executive-level command center.
 By architecting a Trailing 30-Day (T30) monitor, this pipeline moves beyond static reporting to provide proactive insights into churn risk and revenue protection.

-Data Architecture & Structure
+Data Architecture & Structure:
 I implemented a modular Medallion Architecture using dbt to ensure data quality and maintainability.

 models/staging/: Atomic cleaning layer.
 Transforms raw sources (raw_subscriptions, raw_usage_logs) into clean, casted, and structured tables.